Link building is essential for SEO.

 This one is probably the toughest one to crack when you are just a beginner, but once you get that one show and deliver your best, it’s the easiest way to earn backlinks.

 You can build a relationship with fellow podcasters on social media, so you can give them a chance to know you.

 It won’t work if you go and straight ask them to interview you.
 Make them feel you are a good guest for their show by sharing similar content on the podcast host’s topics.

-If you are willing to request your way on a podcast, a good way will be to prepare an outreach campaign first.
+If you are willing to request your way on a podcast, a good way would be to prepare an outreach campaign first.
 Tools like NinjaOutreach will help you create an outreach campaign based on your niche so you can get it right without looking like a complete beginner.

 Let them invite you to their show by showing them you know your niche, and you have the guile to talk about it like an expert.